Brand Strategy

 Proven Tips for more Effective Messaging

-Whether you’re conveying your business’ vision, conveying your brand proposition or communicating with clients, it can be tempting to include ALL of your messages so your audience REALLY understands what you stand for and what you offer… in the hope that one or more message will resonate!
+Effective messaging is crucial to every successful business (and relationship).
+Whether you’re conveying your business’ vision, articulating your brand proposition or communicating with clients, it can be tempting to include ALL of your messages so your audience REALLY understands what you stand for and what you offer… in the hope that one or more message will resonate!

 1. Identify the key category driver.
-What is THE most important message to your audience, or the MAIN driver of success – and own that!
-It’s the reason why ‘the burgers are better at Hungry Jacks’, Woolworths are ‘the fresh food people’ and Rexona ‘won’t let you down’.
+What is the MOST important message to your audience, or the MAIN driver of success… and own it!
+It’s the reason why ‘the burgers are better at Hungry Jacks’, Woolworths are ‘the fresh food people’ and Rexona ‘won’t let you down’ and why nappy brands and feminine hygiene products vie to be the best “against leaks”.
 It’s also the reason why politicians focus on the economy and immigration over dozens of smaller, peripheral issues.
+If you ‘own’ or are intrinsically associated with the most important driver for your customers you’ll maximise your audience potential and create a (legal and ethical) barrier to new entrants and competitors.

 2. Consider the ultimate benefit you’re offering your customers.
-What is the outcome of your products or services – is it a functional benefit like ease of use, compatibility, durability, access etc, or an emotional benefit like convenience, a sense of belonging, confidence or individualism.
+What is the outcome of your products or services – is it a functional benefit like ease of use, compatibility, durability, access etc, or an emotional benefit like giving customers a sense of belonging, confidence or individualism.
+Benefit focused communication is a highly effective way to build a connection between customers and your business, and to give them a reason to come back over time.

 5. Once you have distilled your messaging, consider which approach will best resonate with your audience: for example will you convey your proposition via storytelling, using a problem-solution approach or benefit focus?
 It can be helpful to look at other brands your target audience connects with to see what their communication style is, and to develop a tone of voice and consistent messaging that becomes distinct to your brand or business.